📍 Municipality Profile

 Pilar was formerly part of the circa of Balanga (circa 1714).
 The opportunity to become a regular parish came on March 10, 1801 through the initiatives of the Secular Clergy who replaced all regular Spanish religious missionaries in Luzon, to include Bataan.
 A month later, Pilar was declared as an independent municipality (April 10, 1801).

 It was one secular priest, Fr.
 Damaso Lintag who became the first parish priest of Pilar.
 He was also the one who chose Nuestra Señora del Pilar as the patroness of the new town.
 From 1801 to 1833, however, residents of Sta.
 Rosa and Panilao did not find their independence from Balanga appealing.
-They did not appreciate the need for such separation.
 Records showed that they tried to withdraw from Pilar.
 Only a decree issued by the civil government in 1825 prevented such separation plan.

 In the meantime, Fr.
 Lintag established the initial chapel of the Lady of the Pillar.
 It was made of wood and nipa roofing.
 A Dominican priest, Fr.
 Jesualdo Miñano initiated the construction of the first stone church of Pilar in 1834.
 Fr.
 Fermin de San Julian, on the other hand, was the last Dominican priest of the municipality.